 As part of DESIGN SCHAU!, MCBW FORUM at Museumsinsel is the pivotal meeting point during MCBW.
 An exhibition and numerous presentations provide comprehensive insight into the design industry and foster critical dialog.
 MCBW FORUM brings together design aficionados and offers diverse networking opportunities for experts.

 MCBW is organized by bayern design GmbH and sponsored by the Bavarian State Ministry for Economic Affairs and Media, Energy and Technology and the City of Munich. iF International Forum Design GmbH is a founding partner.
-As MCBW partners, BMW Group and Steelcase provide substantial support.
+As MCBW partners, BMW Group, Steelcase and Microsoft provide substantial support.

 Guillaume Alvarez is a global citizen - from his personal background to his career path at Steelcase.
 Born in a multi-cultural environment in Pakistan, he embraced an international professional footpath right after finishing his studies at the University of Paris in Marketing and Sociology.
 Before becoming Senior Vice President, EMEA in November 2011, he was Vice President of Global Client Collaboration.
 Prior to that, he was Vice President of Global Alliances, which included overseeing Steelcase’s largest strategic global accounts and having responsibility for the sales teams for Vertical Markets, Applied Research and Architecture & Technology.
 He was also Vice President of sales for the Central Region of Steelcase North America, overseeing all sales activity in his region, one of four in the United States.www.steelcase.com